Badminton league Denmark

 Many foreign players compete in Badmintonligaen (Badminton League)

 10 teams compete in Badmintonligaen (Badminton League), which is the highest level of competition for clubs in Denmark.
 The four best-placed teams qualify for a final four tournament.
-Following the final four tournament, the Danish Champion for teams is found.
+Following the final four tournaments, the Danish Champion for teams is found.

 Many of the current badminton league teams have been a constant fixture at the highest level for many years.